An overview of the world fauna

 Chaetolonchaea Czerny, 1934

-A genus known at present only from the Nearctic and Palaearctic.
-Three species have been recorded from Europe. and two from the Nearctic.
-Life history largely unknown but there is s strong association with grassland habitats with one record of larvar having been found in a bulb.
+Another small genus known at present only from the Nearctic and Palaearctic.
+Three species have been recorded from central Europe.
+And two from the Nearctic.

 This genus represents a New World counterpart to the Old World genus Silba, which is similar in appearance and ecology.
 Known species are mainly recorded from the Caribbean, Mexico, Colombia and Brazil and two occur in the Nearctic.
 Some 15 species are known and at least a further 60 unnamed species await description (McAlpine and Steyskal 1982).
 The larvae infest a range of fruit and vegetables either as primary invaders or perhaps more commonly as secondary invaders after attack by other dipteran groups such as Tephritidae.
 Not recorded from the Palaearctic apart from accidentals imported with fruit.